Depression Motivation: A Brief Guide

 Dopamine is the chemical in our brains responsible for feelings of pleasure and reward.
 When we become stressed, dopamine signaling is temporarily increased.
 This increase is followed by a sharp decrease in dopamine activity in which parts of the brain dedicated to reward-response are downregulated, resulting in decreased motivation.

 If depression is leaving you unmotivated, dopamine regulation could be vital to your overall treatment plan.
 Moreover, if depression prevents you from living your fullest life, regulating your dopamine levels may be a viable solution.
+When trying to manage depression, getting control over dopamine could help with boosting motivation in your daily routine, but seeking support is crucial if you want to safely regulate your dopamine.

 Burnout